psisoyev/psisoyev.github.io/_posts/2020-03-21-welcome-zio.markdown

 You combine these effects into a program, which you run only once, on the very top level.
 If you are not familiar with this concept I would recommend you to watch [this presentation](https://youtu.be/30q6BkBv5MY).

 Functional effects make unit testing of side-effects quite easy.
-This will be covered in detail in the next article.
+This is covered in detail in [the next article](https://scala.monster/zio-test/).
 For now, it's important to mention, that ZIO has its own testing framework to test functional effects.

 ZIO has tools to build low-level concurrency constructs.
 The library has its own implementation of [fibers](https://en.wikipedia.org/wiki/Fiber_(computer_science)).